vmware-tanzu/tanzu-dev-portal/content/practices/plus-delta-feedback/index.md

 {{% section %}}
 ## Success/Expected Outcomes
-Both parties feel comfortable regularly providing feedback to each other in a clear and concise way.
-Eventually evolving to feedback that can be given when needed rather than a plus/delta session.
+Both parties feel comfortable regularly providing feedback to each other in a clear and concise way, ideally evolving to feedback that can be given as needed rather than during plus/delta session.

 After a session of plus/delta both parties will take away actions they should continue doing and activities they can improve during their daily work day.
 {{% /section %}}